mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 Then you can expand it again by clicking **Expand**

-By opening the **Object Properties** you can hide the properties that you don't want to retrieve just by unticking the boxes.
+By opening the **Object Properties** you can hide the properties that you don't want to retrieve just by unchecking the boxes.
-As you can see below, we unticked creatorId and type, as they don't appear in the list.
+As you can see below, we uncheck creatorId and type, as they don't appear in the list.

 ![Object Properties](img/object-properties.png)